telerik/kendo-ui-core/docs/api/javascript/spreadsheet/sheet.md

 ### setDataSource

-Binds the sheet to a DataSource instance.For more information on the data-binding Spreadsheet functionality, refer to the [article on binding the Spreadsheet to a data source](/controls/data-management/spreadsheet/import-and-export-data/bind-to-data-source).
+Binds the sheet to a DataSource instance.
+For more information on the data-binding Spreadsheet functionality, refer to the [article on binding the Spreadsheet to a data source](/controls/data-management/spreadsheet/import-and-export-data/bind-to-data-source).

 #### Parameters